Mein Kampf: India

 Since its first publication in India in 1928, Mein Kampf has gone through hundreds of editions and sold over 100,000 copies.
-Mein Kampf was translated into various Indian languages such as Hindi, Gujarati, Malayalam, Tamil and Bengali.
+Mein Kampf was translated into various Indian languages such as Hindi, Gujarati, Malayalam, Tamil, Marathi and Bengali.

 Israel

 An extract of Mein Kampf in Hebrew was first published in 1992 by Akadamon in a run of 400 copies.
-The complete translation of the book in Hebrew was published by the Hebrew University of Jerusalem in 1995.
-The translator was Dan Yaron, a Vienna-born retired teacher and Holocaust survivor.
+A complete translation of the book into Hebrew by Dan Yaron, a Vienna-born retired teacher and Holocaust survivor, was published by the Hebrew University of Jerusalem in 1995.

 Latvia

 On 5 May 1995, a translation of Mein Kampf released by a small Latvian publishing house Vizītkarte began appearing in bookstores, provoking a reaction from Latvian authorities, who confiscated the approximately 2,000 copies that had made their way to the bookstores and charged director of the publishing house Pēteris Lauva with offences under anti-racism law.
 Currently the publication of Mein Kampf is forbidden in Latvia.
 In April 2018, multiple Russian-language news sites (Baltnews, Zvezda, Sputnik, Komsomolskaya Pravda and Komprava among others) reported that Adolf Hitler had allegedly become more popular in Latvia than Harry Potter, referring to a Latvian online book trading platform ibook.lv, where Mein Kampf had appeared at the No. 1 position in "The Most Current Books in 7 Days" list.

-In research done by Polygraph.info who called the claim "false", ibook.lv was only the 878th most popular website and 149th most popular shopping site in Latvia at the time, according to Alexa Internet.
-In addition to that, the website only had 4 copies on sale by individual users and no users wishing to purchase the book.
-Owner of ibook.lv pointed out that the book list is not based on actual deals, but rather page views, of which 70% in the case of Mein Kampf had come from anonymous and unregistered users she believed could be fake users.
+Alexa Internet reported that ibook.lv was only the 878th-most-popular website and 149th-most-popular shopping site in Latvia at the time, and only had 4 copies on sale by individual users, and no users wishing to purchase the book.
+Owner of ibook.lv pointed out that the book list is not based on actual deals but rather page views, of which 70% in the case of Mein Kampf had come from anonymous and unregistered users she believed could be fake users.
 Ambassador of Latvia to the Russian Federation Māris Riekstiņš responded to the story by tweeting "everyone, who wishes to know what books are actually bought and read in Latvia, are advised to address the largest book stores @JanisRoze; @valtersunrapa; @zvaigzneabc".
 The BBC also acknowledged the story was fake news, adding that in the last three years Mein Kampf had been requested for borrowing for only 139 times across all libraries in Latvia, in comparison with around 25,000 requests for books about Harry Potter.

 Netherlands

 In the Netherlands, Mein Kampf was not available for sale for years following World War II.
-Sale has been prohibited since a court ruling in the 1980s.
+Sale of the book has been prohibited since a court ruling in the 1980s.
 In September 2018, however, Dutch publisher Prometheus officially released an academic edition of the 2016 German translation with comprehensive introductions and annotations by Dutch historians.
 The book is widely available to the general public in the Netherlands for the first time since World War II.